openstack/openstack-ansible/doc/source/draft-operations-guide/maintenance-tasks/scale-environment.rst

    If necessary, also modify the ``used_ips`` stanza.

 #.
-If the cluster is utilizing Telemetry/Metering (Ceilometer),
+If the cluster is utilizing Telemetry/Metering (ceilometer),
    edit the ``/etc/openstack_deploy/conf.d/ceilometer.yml`` file and add the host to the ``metering-compute_hosts`` stanza.